mjosaarinen/py-acvp-pqc/README.md

 #   Testing the Python implementations

-You won't need the NIST C# dependencies to run the local Python implementations (or "models") of Kyber and Dilithium.
-These are self-contained, apart from hash function code (obtainable via `pip3 install pycryptodome`).
+You won't need the NIST C# code to run and test the local Python implementations (or "models") of Kyber, Dilithium and Sphincs+.
+These are self-contained, apart from the hash function code (obtainable via `pip3 install pycryptodome`).

 *   ML-KEM: [fips203.py](fips203.py) is a self-contained implementation of [FIPS 203 ML-KEM](https://doi.org/10.6028/NIST.FIPS.203) a.k.a.
 Kyber.
 *   ML-DSA: [fips204.py](fips204.py) is a self-contained implementation of [FIPS 204 ML-DSA](https://doi.org/10.6028/NIST.FIPS.204) a.k.a.
 Dilithium.